nanobyte-dev/nanobyte_os/README.md

 ### Warning

-** DO NOT use `sudo` to run the build.
+** DO NOT use `sudo` to run the build**.
 This will mess up file permissions for all the files in the `build` directory, and has the potential of damaging your system.
 The build script will request elevated privileges only when performing the mount operations.

 ## Running